wilkie/blog/posts/kernels_without_abstractions_general.md

 ![border|Dennis Ritchie and Ken Thompson were the instrumental designers of UNIX](people_and_ritchie_thompson.png)

-UNIX became widely successful through its efforts at standardization that were necessary at the time.
-This allowed its use among stricter agencies such as governments and corporations.
+UNIX became widely successful through this standardization that was necessary at the time.
+This allowed stricter agencies such as governments and corporations to make use of it.
 Overall, such a process allowed hardware to compete more freely, albeit crippling the competition of software.
 Nevertheless, the managing group for UNIX called it a "critical enabler for a revolution in information technology."
 [2]()